Angular-Stats/angular-stats.github.io/index.md

 ---
 layout: default
 ---
 While Angular is one of the most well-known frontend frameworks, there is very little information available about its use.
-This page seeks to fill this void and provide reliable statistics based on the 100 Angular 2+ projects that have been awarded the most stars and are hosted on GitHub.
+This page seeks to fill this void and provide reliable statistics based on the 100 Angular 2+ repositories that have been awarded the most stars and are hosted on GitHub.

-There are only projects included which use angular-core as its dependency.
+We only included repositories which use angular-core as its dependency.
 This statistics was created in December 2020.
-We used the master branch of each project for this analysis.
-At the end you find a [list of all projects](#list-of-all-projects) which were evaluated in this study.
+We used the master branch of each repository for this analysis.
+At the end you find a [list of all repositories](#list-of-all-repositories) which were evaluated in this study.

 This is a part time project of mine.
 Since I work as a front-end freelancer, I often get questions about the various uses of Angular, so I started this research.
 If you want to get in touch with me, please visit my [main page](https://patalas.github.io).

 ### Angular Core Version
-On of the most interesting question was on which major version most of the projects are.
+On of the most interesting question was on which major version most of the repositories are.
 Even though it breaks our story telling, we would like to start with it.
-Suprisingly only half of the projects are on major version 11 or 10.
+Suprisingly only half of the repositories are on major version 11 or 10.
 We had suspect a much higher percentage.
 What was shocking to us was the 11% with Version 6 or lower.
 Version 6 was realeased in May 2018, Version 5 and 4 November respectively March 2017.
 <canvas id="core"></canvas>
 <script>
 d3.csv('/assets/stats/versions.csv')